sylee538/Udacity-Robotics-Software-Engineering/README.md

 ### Goal

 Design and build a mobile robot, and house it in my world I previously designed.
 Then, program my robot with C++ nodes in ROS to chase white colored ball.

-*Current Issue: my robot would not detect and chase the white ball.*

 ### What I learned
 - How to model a mobile robot that can interface with ROS.